-If a student must leave school at any time for any reason, they are to present a written request signed by a parent at the attendance window before school starts in the morning.
+If a student must leave school at any time for any reason, he/she is to present a written request signed by a parent at the attendance window before school starts in the morning.
 The student will be issued an early dismissal slip to excuse them at the proper time.
 If a student does not come to the office with a note before school, the parent will need to be present in the office before a student is dismissed from class.
 Students will only be released to persons named on the student's emergency card and are at least 18 years of age.
 When it is time to leave school, a parent or guardian must complete the sign-out log in the office.
-Upon return, a parent or guardian must readmit the student by signing in at the attendance window or by the student submitting a signed note.